telerik/blazor-docs/components/treeview/icons.md

 # TreeView Icons

-You can add a [Telerik Font or SVG icon]({%slug general-information/font-icons%}) to the TreeView item to illustrate its purpose by using the `IconField` parameter.
-The TreeView also supports custom icons.
+You can add [Telerik Font or SVG icons]({%slug general-information/font-icons%}) to the TreeView items.
+The component also supports custom icons.

+To use TreeView item icons, define a property in the component model class and assign the property name to the `IconField` parameter of the respective `TreeViewBinding`.
+The model property can hold a `FontIcon` enum, an `ISvgIcon`, or a `string` that signifies a CSS class.

-If the icon property name in the TreeView model is `Icon`, there is no need to define the `IconField` parameter.
+If the icon property name in the TreeView model is `Icon`, there is no need to set the `IconField` parameter.

 >caption How to use icons in the Telerik TreeView